-Cardhu Single Malt has been out of U.S. liquor stores for years — not since 2003 has a single malt version of Cardhu been for sale here.
-(A controversial “pure malt” Cardhu — a blend of single malts from various distilleries — was available for awhile, but it was a much different product than this.)
+Cardhu Single Malt — a major component of Johnnie Walker blends — has been out of U.S. liquor stores for years — not since 2003 has a single malt version of Cardhu been for sale in the U.S. (A controversial “pure malt” expression of Cardhu — a blend of single malts from various distilleries — was available for awhile, but it was a much different product than this.)

-Now Speyside’s Cardhu (hugely popular in Spain, and I now see why) is back with its 12 Year Old single malt expression, and it’s a lively one worth trying.
+Now Speyside’s Cardhu (hugely popular in Spain) is back with its 12 Year Old single malt expression, and it’s a lively one worth trying.

-Cardhu 12 Year is made in a lighter, sweeter style, rich with honey in a way that few whiskies I’ve encountered are.
+Cardhu 12 Years Old is made in a light, sweeter style, uncommonly rich with honey.
 The nose adds lavender and heather to the sweetness, but that sugary richness in the body is hard to overpower.
-A delightful and easy-drinking whisky, this is a fabulous aperitif malt, one that is very versatile either on its own or in a cocktail.
+Like a higher-tier Johnnie Walker, it turns out to be a simple and easy-drinking whisky, best suited as an aperitif or as a simple mixer.

 80 proof.